jaimemorais/BreadApp/README.md

 - Backend : .NET 6 API

-DDD and Clean Architecture principles and patterns
+DDD and Clean Architecture principles and patterns (CQRS, Mediator)

 Disclaimer : It's overengineered on purpose, for me to do some proof of concepts.